ArgoHA/Pytorch-training-pipeline/README.md

 export - after training is done, you can get weights in other formats

 cnn_visualize - creates a heatmap visualisation based on last conv layer gradients

+### Created output
+Best model is being saved during the training process to `output/models/exp_name_date`, same for exported models.

+Flag `debug_img_processing` saves preprocessed (including augmentations) images to `output/debug_img_processing` as they are fed to the model (except for normalization).

+Script `cnn_visualize` saves heatmap visualisation of last conv layer grads for `output/visualized`